patchstack/academy/src/content/docs/general/submitting-a-report.md

 ## Submitter details

-This is left as a task for the researchers.
+This field is not needed if you are submitting the report through our researcher portal.
+For the first reporters, this is left as an exercise.

 ## How not to report?